The History of Inbound Marketing and Why It's Here to Stay

 In the mid-1850s, the inventor of the mechanical harvester used market research to develop inbound-style methods for generating consumer interest in what was a radical evolution in farming.

-Sears and Roebuck did something similar when they began publishing their catalog in 1888.
+Sears and Roebuck did something similar when publishing their catalog in 1888.
 The catalog enabled Sears and Roebuck to cheaply and easily capture information about thousands of customers.
 It is almost as if the company was 100+ years ahead of the gated content marketing game!

 Drucker pretty much identified the concept of inbound marketing.
-Namely, to be so aware of what the customer needs and so sure that your product or service fills that need, that when you present your widget to that customer, buying or using it is a no-brainer.
+Namely, to be so aware of what the customer needs and so sure that your product or service fills that need that when you present your widget to that customer, buying or using it is a no-brainer.
 Of course, prospects take nurturing, and there's more to it than that, but it's remarkable to consider Drucker's forethought.

 The Internet and Its Role in Inbound